rossnelson/nivo/README.md

     rails g nivo:install

 This will create the necessary migrations and copy the `nivo_config.yml` to the config directory.

+If jquery is not installed run

+    rails g jquery:install

 Use Me
 =====